IC 4756

 IC 4756 is a large bright open cluster in the constellation Serpens.
 Known as Graff's Cluster, it is bright enough to be seen with the naked eye and considered a fine cluster for binoculars or small telescopes.

 IC 4756 is also known as the Tweedledee Cluster (paired with NGC 6633 as Tweedledum), also as the Secret Garden Cluster.

-Metallicity of IC 4756 is similar to the Sun, at -0.02 dex.
+Metallicity of IC 4756 is similar to the Sun, at −0.02 dex.

+It was discovered by Solon Bailey, and independently by Kasimir Graff in 1922.

 Stars

 There are some noteworthy stars in the cluster.
 HD 172365 is a likely post-blue straggler in the IC 4756 that contains a large excess of lithium.
 HD 172189, also in IC 4756, is an Algol variable eclipsing binary with a 5.70 day period.
 The primary star in the system is also a Delta Scuti variable, undergoing multiple pulsation frequencies, which, combined with the eclipses, causes the system to vary by around a tenth of a magnitude.